YcleptJohn/placement-report/report.md

 since, being able to confidently speak my mind and know the pod will fully consider what I say.
-It's fair to say this could have been much harder without opportunities like this, especially being surrounded by engineers with vastly more experience than me in an extremely technical pod.
+It's fair to say this could have been much harder without opportunities like this, especially being surrounded by engineers with vastly more experience than me in an deeply technical pod.

 I also managed to demonstrate my problem solving and decision-making